WICG/kv-storage/README.md

 #### `delete(key)`

 Removes the entry identified by `key`, if it exists.
-Once this completes, returns a promise for a boolean that indicates whether or not something existed there (and was thus deleted).
+Once this completes, returns a promise for undefined.

 #### `clear()`